Veterinarian

 I love animals and enjoy biology.
 I also like trying to solve a problem.
 I've seen all the pictures on your blog and do not think they are gross, but interesting.
 Would I make it as a vet?
 And what kind of math do you do in your career and how often?

-Asked by someone about 11 years ago
+Asked by someone almost 12 years ago

 Being a vet is much more than being able to handle "gross" or graphic sights.
 While it certainly helps, that doesn't say anything about your ability to remember details of diagnostics, drugs, and disease.
 It also doesn't indicate if you can handle the daily stress of the job, make proper decisions, and so on.
 So it's impossible for me to be able to tell if you would make it as a vet based on that alone.
 As far as math, most schools require you to take calculus, though I have no idea why.
 I use basic algebra on a daily basis, so that's essential.
 Understanding how statistics are calculated and reported also allows you to interpret studies properly.
 Math is important, but you don't need highly advanced knowledge.

-Asked by caroline over 11 years ago
+Asked by Kal almost 12 years ago

 can dog and cat fleas survive and reproduce on human blood and is it possible for humans to cary fleas from home to there work place?

-Asked by charlotte over 10 years ago
+Asked by charlotte about 11 years ago

 Fleas are nasty little creatures and are adept survivors.
 There are actually many different species of fleas, but what most people come into contact with are "cat" fleas.
 Despite the name they can live off of most warm blooded animals, including dogs, cats, raccoons, squirrles, and yes, humans.
 We aren't their preferred host and they will typically chose animals over people, but they do just fine on human blood and will certainly reproduce after feeding on people.
 A flea typically stays on its host during the adult part of its life cycle unless somehow removed.
 While fleas have been known to come in from a yard into a home, hitching a ride on shoes and socks, a longer journey would be less likely but not impossible.